 As residential land prices in Torquay rise Winchelsea is seen as an ideal opportunity to supply more affordable land.
-With that anticipated growth and Council's desire to curtail development at Duffields Road and not develop Spring Creek, Winchelsea will accommodate a greater share of growth across the Shire in the future.
+With that anticipated growth and the removal of Spring Creek as a growth corridor for Torquay, Winchelsea will accommodate a greater share of growth across the Shire in the future.